-Giants hit 3 HRs to back Lincecum, beat Braves 5-1San Francisco Giants' Pablo Sandoval hits a solo home run against Atlanta Braves starting pitcher Kris Medlen during the third inning of a baseball game in San Francisco, Sunday, May 12, 2013.
+Giants hit 3 HRs to back Lincecum, beat Braves 5-1San Francisco Giants starting pitcher Tim Lincecum (55) throws to the Atlanta Braves during the first inning of a baseball game in San Francisco, Sunday, May 12, 2013.
 (AP Photo/Tony Avelar)

 SAN FRANCISCO (AP) -- With all the ups and downs in recent seasons, including his demotion to the bullpen for the playoffs, Tim Lincecum can appreciate the strong starts when most everything goes right - reminding himself, from his own experiences, how quickly things change.